-The IMI Skills Competitions national finals also form part of the selection process for WorldSkills International competitions and the 2022 finals will be used to identify UK squad members for the world competition in Lyon in 2024.

-WorldSkills International training managers will be onsite during the competition, monitoring the performance of those who are age eligible for Lyon and Age-eligible competitors who show the highest skills, passion, and drive to compete could be invited to train for the EuroSkills and WorldSkills international competitions.
+The IMI Skills Competitions national finals also form part of the selection process for WorldSkills International competitions.
+The Automotive Technology competition unfortunately doesn't progress to WorldSkills International, however it does progress to EuroSkills.
+Training managers maybe onsite during the competition, monitoring the performance of those who are age eligible and who show the highest skills, passion, and drive to compete could be invited to train for the EuroSkills competitions.